Double, double toil and trouble; fire burn and cauldron bubble…

 To make it more Halloween-like, you’ll simply need the right food coloring.

-If you’re looking for a cake that’s just for you and that can help you use up your extra Halloween candy, you can’t beat this 2-minute mug cake.
+If you’re looking for a cake that’s just for you, you can’t beat this 2-minute mug cake.

 Simply mix angel food cake mix and your choice of vanilla or chocolate cake mix in a Ziploc bag.

-Once it’s mixed thoroughly, put three tablespoons of the mix and two tablespoons of water into a mug you’ve sprayed with non-stick spray.
+Once it’s mixed thoroughly, put three tablespoons of the mix and two tablespoons of water into a mug.

 Some people call Halloween “the devil’s holiday,” so why not serve devil’s food cake?